Paris Pont des Arts Photos June 2015

 Painted panels on eastside of Pont des Arts

-This is a view of the Pont des Arts looking along the wooden decking of the pedestrian bridge, which for a few years was known as the Bridge of Love, but with much controversy, yet for safety reasons, especially after the complete collapse of one of the railings filled with padlocks, the Pont des Arts now has a temporary street art exhibition before glass panels will be installed.
+This is a view of the Paris Pont des Arts looking along the wooden decking of the pedestrian bridge, which for a few years was known as the Bridge of Love, but with much controversy, yet for safety reasons, especially after the complete collapse of one of the railings filled with padlocks, the Pont des Arts now has a temporary street art exhibition before glass panels will be installed.

 Human statue on Bridge of Love

-Now you can enjoy French cuisine on the Bridge of Love
+Pont des Arts photos of how you can enjoy French cuisine on the Bridge of Love

 Bridge of Love french cuisine